CyberShadow/thincow/README.md

            --data-dir=path/to/data/dir \
            path/to/mount-point

-   See `thincow --help` for a full description of all options.
+   Run `thincow --help` to get a full description of all options.

 4. You can now access and modify the data in the files under the specified mount-point.
    Modifications will be deduplicated and stored to `thincow`'s data files.

+5. When done, run `fusermount -u path/to/mount-point` to shut down `thincow` gracefully.

 Notes: